Trump National Doral Miami: History

 The resort was the sister hotel to the famous Doral Hotel on the ocean in Miami Beach, Florida.

 In 1994, Carol Management sold a majority stake in the resort to KSL Recreation, a Kohlberg Kravis Roberts affiliate focused on premier golf facilities, for approximately $100 million.
 KSL was then purchased in 2004 by CNL Hospitality (later CNL Hotels & Resorts), a real estate investment trust affiliated with CNL Financial Group.
 CNL placed the resort under the management of Marriott International later that year.
 In 2007, CNL Hotels was acquired by the real estate arm of Morgan Stanley.

 Around 2010, the Pritikin Longevity Center moved into the spa area of the Doral resort.

 In 2011, a group of creditors led by Paulson & Co. took control of the Doral and seven other properties from Morgan Stanley.
 They quickly placed the Doral and four of the other properties under Chapter 11 bankruptcy protection, and began seeking a buyer for the Doral.

 In February 2012, the Trump Organization purchased the Doral Resort & Spa out of bankruptcy for $150 million.
 The property's name was then changed to Trump National Doral.
 Trump began a $250-million renovation of the resort in 2013, which was completed in 2016.
 The purchase and renovation were financed with $125 million in loans from Deutsche Bank.

 Trump's purchase included four of the five golf courses.
 The fifth, the "Great White Course," was excluded from the sale because of its high potential for redevelopment.
 Instead, it was sold, along with the other bankrupt properties, to GIC, a creditor in the case.
 GIC sold the course in 2016 for $96 million to two homebuilders: Lennar and CC Homes.

 In May 2019, it was reported the resort was in "steep decline" financially, in which its net operating income had fallen by 69 percent – from $13.8 million in 2015 to $4.3 million two years later.

 In 2022, Axos Financial refinanced the $125 million mortgage held by Deutsche Bank.

+In 2021, Deutsche Bank hired the Newmark Group to appraise the resort.
+The appraisal concluded that "Trump had spent $379 million buying and renovating the resort, and that it was worth only $297 million".
+While like other Trump properties that benefited "from people looking to buy proximity to a president during Mr. Trump’s first term, his managers believed even more potential customers stayed away because of him", pushing "down bookings and room rates for six years running" with management believing “the Trump brand has negatively impacted” revenues.
+The appraisal similarly stated “we believe that with a different brand, the subject might perform better.”

+In 2025, Trump National Doral Miami was chosen to host the 2026 G20 Miami summit.
+The announcement was made by Miami Mayor Francis Suarez in the Oval Office and later confirmed by Doral Mayor Christi Fraga.

+In 2026, Don Colossus, a 15 ft golden statue of Donald Trump, was erected on display at Trump National Doral Miami.